How to Factory Reset Chromecast (3rd gen & Google TV)

 Works on: Chromecast 1st Gen., 2nd Gen., 3rd Gen., Chromecast Audio, Chromecast Ultra, Chromecast with Google TV

 If you don’t want to use the hardware reset we discussed above, or if your Chromecast is in another location, you can still reset your Chromecast using the Google Home app.
+Your Chromecast and mobile device do not have to be on the same Wi-Fi network.

 You can reset any Chromecast using the app.